 Lara R. Dugas, Ph.D., an assistant professor at the Loyola University Chicago Stritch School of Medicine and author of a secondary study also states “physical activity won’t protect you from the impact that a high-fat, high-sugar diet has on weight”.

-Now the question of should you exercise is a completely different question all together and we are not saying that absolutely no exercise is healthy, because it isn’t.
+Now the question of should you exercise is a completely different question all together and we are not saying that absolutely minimal exercise is healthy, because it isn’t.
 But if you want to drop some weight for that big event you have coming up, you don’t have to exercise.
 Have you ever heard the expression “abs are made in the kitchen”?
 Well lucky for all of us this statement is true; see Doctors Health Press for more information.

 Now you’re probably wondering well if I don’t have to exercise how do I lose this weight?
 Don’t worry; we’ve got you covered with the following tips and tricks that you should start implementing into your daily routine.